Criminology & Forensic Investigation BSc (Hons)

 - An allowance of printing credit

-Potential career routes include working in main stream policing (possibly as an officer or crime scene technician), the criminal justice and prisons system, or in businesses that may be at risk from financial fraud or cyber-crime.
-Graduates from this degree programme may also seek employment in related areas such as teaching or probation after a period of further study.
+Potential career routes include working in mainstream policing (possibly as an uniformed officer or scenes of crime officer), joining the Police Graduate scheme, working within the criminal justice system as a solicitor, within HM prison and probation service and within financial and cybercrime investigation.
+Graduates from this degree programme may also seek employment in related areas such as teaching after a period of further study.

 Further study options include: